bovinehero/hunt-showdown/README.md

 Ed Bradly - for his insights into flexbox, grid and why mobile first will save you from headaches

-Kera Cudmore - for providing insight into readme layout, without it I'd still be typing.
+Kera Cudmore & Ana Runje - for providing insight into readme layouts, without it I'd still be typing.

 Stuart Grant - for his ruthless (but fair) feedback of a first attempt at a website.